coke/raku-zef-deps/README.md

             Text::Tabs
 ```

-Any lines with a leading `#` are sent to $*ERR, to show progress.

 The indent level shows the nesting of dependencies.
-So in this example, App::Cal depends
+So in this example, `App::Cal` depends
-on Test::Differences, which in turn depends on Data::Dump.
-Both Algorithm::Diff and
+on `Test::Differences`, which in turn depends on `Data::Dump`.
+Both `Algorithm::Diff` and
-Text::Diff depend on Test.
+`Text::Diff` depend on `Test`.

 Multiple packages can be specified on the command line.

-If a single name of `.` is specified, `zef-deps` will instead read the current
+If a single name of `.` is specified, `zef-deps` will instead read the local
 `META6.json` and use the `depends` attribute as the list of packages.

 # Options